cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

 sudo docker start -i my_python
 ```

-By running these commands, you can resume your work in the desired container.
+By running these commands, you can:
+- Resume your work in the desired container.
 The -i flag ensures that you can interact with the container's terminal.

-Remember to use the appropriate container name (my_od, my_root, or my_python) based on the container you want to start.

-With these commands, you can easily return to the same container and continue your work without any loss of progress or data.
+- Easily return to the same container and continue your work without any loss of progress or data.

 > Note: Make sure that the containers are not already running before using the docker start command.
+Also remember to use the appropriate container name (my_od, my_root, or my_python) based on the container you want to start.
 {: .testimonial}

 ## Validation Test